StarGate01/HackersDelight/README.md

 Note: This repository (/paper) is being used with the following software:

  - VSCode x64 with
-    - LaTeX Language Support Plugin
+    - LaTeX Workbench Plugin
     - Spell Right Plugin
  - Cygwin with
     - make and associated software
  - MikTex Windows LaTex distribution with
     - ACM templates
     - latexmk compiler
+    - chktex